 Our students are the next generation of senior managers, decision-makers, employers and agents of change in organisations of all kinds and the Future Skills Initiative will help to ensure that they are able to contribute in a positive way to practice and thinking around sustainability issues”.

-– Adam Longcroft (Academic Director for Taught Programmes)
+– Adam Longcroft (former Academic Director for Taught Programmes)

 UEA has two broad aims through the FSI: